 1956 – 1987

 With the advent of Shintaro Fukushima’s administration, the publication’s visual mark transformed.
-The smooth, almost cursive letters of the Japan Times with a small floating article presented a confident and interesting media that adhered to neutrality in the political sphere.
+The smooth, almost cursive letters of the Japan Times, with a small floating article, presented a confident, interesting media outlet that adhered to neutrality in the political sphere.
 The flying concept hinted at the newspaper’s distribution via airmail to neighboring countries.

 1987 – today

-Shintaro gave up ownership of the newspaper and sold shares to the automotive parts manufacturer Nifco, remaining as the editor.
+Shintaro gave up ownership of the newspaper and sold shares to the automotive parts manufacturer Nifco, while remaining editor.
 The new owners drastically changed the style.

-The emblem used a modern approach of a semi-transparent article and fused writing with Japan.
-The publishing house is fully computerized, and the title style resembles an internet version.
+The emblem used a modern approach, using a semi-transparent article and fusing writing with Japan.
+The publishing house is fully computerized, and the title style resembles that of an online version.

-Lowercase letters help distinguish between the name of the country and the printed publication.
-The elegant font with glyphs of varying thickness underscored the multifaceted issues and the ability to please various political forces and major business players.
+Lowercase letters help distinguish between the name of the country and the title of a printed publication.
+The elegant font, with glyphs of varying thicknesses, underscored the multifaceted issues and the ability to appeal to various political forces and major business players.

 Above the J, there’s a red dot.
 It is a prototype of the sun from the country’s flag.
-It demonstrated the adoption and setup of a color offset press in the publishing house.
+It demonstrates the adoption and setup of a color offset press in the publishing house.

 Font and Colors

 Black is the primary color of the logo.
 The palette perfectly matches the theme of printing and typographic ink.
-It indicates the color for this format’s largest, most known, and oldest publication.
+It indicates the color of this format’s largest, best-known, and oldest publication.

 The font of the inscription is Blacker Pro Display Extrabold.